allkingj/kingjvc/README.md

-# resume
+# VC
-a resume project
+a VC project